AcTePuKc/icon-image-resizer/README.md

 9. Click on "Open Folder" to locate the saved image.

 ## Screenshots
+I might add some in the future, but probably NOT :)
 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/AcTePuKc/icon-image-resizer/blob/main/LICENSE) file for details.